c3d/recorder/README.md

     RECORD(main, "Program %s started with %d arguments", argv[0], argc);

-These `RECORD` statements are very inexpensive, so you can leave them in your code all the time, even for optimized code.
+These `RECORD` statements are very inexpensive (less than 0.1 microsecond on a modern PC), so you can leave them in your code all the time, even for optimized code.
 See *Performance considerations* at end of this document for details.

 In that example, `main` is the name of the recorder holding the data.
 We can declare it to hold 32 entries with a declaration like: